 1. The Nymph of the Luo River – Gu Kaizhi

-The legend has it that Cao Zhi (192–232), a prince of the state of Cao Wei, fell in love with the magistrate’s daughter.
+The legend has it that Cao Zhi (192-232), a prince of the state of Cao Wei, fell in love with the magistrate’s daughter.
 However, she married his brother, Cao Pi, and the prince became dejected.
-Later, he composed an emotional poem about the love between the goddess and mortal.
-In the 4th century, Gu Kaizhi (ca. 344 – ca. 406), a Chinese artist, was moved by the story and illustrated the poem.
+Later, he composed an emotional poem about the love between a goddess and a mortal.
+In the 4th century, Gu Kaizhi (ca. 344-ca. 406), a Chinese artist, was moved by the story and illustrated the poem.

 Fu Fei’s Beauty